cbauerswald/StayAwake/README.md

 Stay Awake!
 -----------

 Welcome to the longest day of Paulette's life.
 She's stuck in a boring class (Rules of Cribbage, AHS001) yet again.
 Worse yet, she hasn't had much sleep, so she is quickly losing energy.
-Help her take power naps in class by vigorously pressing the up-arrow key (this increases her energy).
-But be careful, doing so increases the suspicion of the mean-ol' teacher, Professor Ozwald.
+Help her take power naps in class by vigorously pressing the up-arrow key (this makes her go to sleep) or the down arrow key (this wakes her up).
+But be careful, sleeping increases the suspicion of the mean-ol' teacher, Professor Ozwald.

 How to win: In real life, it is not who wins, but who is left.
 Try to not lose for the longest.